CARES Act Emergency Aid

 Other Sources of Funds

-If this describes your situation, you are encouraged to apply for a grant from the President’s Student Emergency Fund.
-This is also aid that does not have to be paid back.
+If you are a student who is not eligible for CARES Act money but was still financially impacted by COVID-19 and in need of assistance, we encourage you to apply for a grant from the President’s Student Emergency Fund.
+This is aid that does not have to be paid back.

 No, money received through the CARES Act or the President's Student Emergency Fund does not need to be repaid.